ldpercy/year-clock/task/themes as classes.md

 Overall I'd like this type of thing gone as it presumes setting names - change them over to become arguments.

+Have done getMonthLabels and getDateLabel; getPeriodDayTicks is a bit more work though.